 A data breach is a leak of sensitive or confidential information, whether intentional or unintentional.
 It is almost a guarantee that at least one of your passwords, past or present, has been exposed by a data breach.

 What is MFA and Why Aren't Passwords Alone Good Enough?

-If you’ve heard of Two-Factor Authentication (2FA), then you’re familiar with MFA.
-MFA, or MultiFactor Authentication, simply requires an individual to provide two or more credentials to authenticate their identity, thus adding an extra level of protection to user accounts.
+Two-Factor Authentication (2FA), two-step verification, and Multi-Factor Verification (MFA) are all names for a process that makes the user prove their identity.
+MFA requires an individual to provide two or more credentials to authenticate their identity, thus adding an extra level of protection to user accounts.